Which of the following statements correctly describes the concept... | Channels for Pearson+

 1

-Understand the concept of acidity in organic chemistry: Acidity refers to the ability of a compound to donate a proton (H⁺ ion) to another compound.
+Identify the Brønsted-Lowry theory, which defines acids and bases in terms of proton transfer.

-Recall the definition of a Bronsted-Lowry acid: A Bronsted-Lowry acid is a substance that can donate a proton to another substance.
+According to the Brønsted-Lowry theory, an acid is a substance that donates a proton (H⁺) to another substance.

-Evaluate the given statements: Identify which statement aligns with the definition of a Bronsted-Lowry acid.
+A base, in the Brønsted-Lowry theory, is a substance that accepts a proton (H⁺) from another substance.

-Identify the correct statement: The statement 'Acidity is determined by the ability of a compound to donate a proton' correctly describes acidity in organic chemistry.
+Review the given statements and identify which one aligns with the Brønsted-Lowry definition of acids and bases.

-Conclude that the other statements are incorrect: The ability to accept an electron or a proton does not define acidity in the context of organic chemistry.
+The correct statement is: 'Acids are substances that donate protons, while bases are substances that accept protons.'

 Watch next